About Friends of Yellow River State Forest

 No ATVs/ UTVs are allowed in Yellow River State Forest.

 Isn't this a state park?

-No, Yellow River is a State Forest, with a mission to conserve and enhance our natural resources... to improve the quality of life in Iowa and ensure a legacy for future generations.
+Although the campgrounds are classified as a State Park by Iowa state statutes, the rest of Yellow River is a State Forest, with a mission to conserve and enhance our natural resources... to improve the quality of life in Iowa and ensure a legacy for future generations.

 State forests are managed for healthy, sustainable forests and prairies, demonstrate forest management and research, maintain and improve natural wildlife habitat for game and non-game species, ensure water quality.
 They also exist to create and enhance PRIMITIVE, LOW-IMPACT RECREATIONAL OPPORTUNITIES by providing trails; camping facilities; hunting, fishing, and other game management activities; and other primitive activities such as backpacking and bird-watching.

 720 State Forest Rd -Big Paint Campground

 729 State Forest Rd-Headquarters (area forester office, cabin)

 737 State Forest Rd-Sawmill Complex (ranger's office, wood and ice sales, access to fire tower)